 - Netsh interface ipv6 show neighbors

 - This command displays the contents of the neighbor cache, sorted by interface.
 The neighbor cache stores the link-layer addresses of recently resolved next-hop addresses.
+I have a separate article on this command here.

 - Netsh interface ipv6 set teredo client AND Netsh interface ipv6 show teredo